wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.5.1 - 2014/07/03 =
+* Tweak - Updated plugins description and dashboard text for details about plugin upgrade version.
+* Tweak - Checked for full compatibility with WooCommerce Version 2.1.12

 = 1.0.5 - 2014/06/26 =
 * Feature - When Parent Category has no products on Shop page, set to show products from the Parents Child Cats.